NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 Project Management

-The critical path method (CPM) is a project management tool that helps you plan and complete projects on time.
+The critical path method is a project management tool that helps you plan and complete projects on time.
+It is widely accepted as best practice and adopted in construction, facilities management, and event planning, where precise time control prevents costly delays.
 Like a work breakdown structure, CPM helps you balance your workload and ensures that important tasks do not fall behind schedule.
-It is a popular project management methodology because it works well with teams of all sizes, from small start-ups to large corporations.
+It is a popular project management methodology for all corporations because it works well with teams of all sizes.

 10. Critical Chain Project Management (CCPM)